scicloj/stdlang-docs/README.md

-# Std.lang documentation
+# std.lang documentation

-This is the documentation for Std.lang, the standard transpiler.
+This is the documentation for std.lang, the general transpiler.

-## General info
+## Links and Resources

 |              |                                                                                                                                                                                                                                                         |
 |--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|